Ryan-Adams57/CMD-Ethical-Hacker-Prompts/README.md

 Windows CMD Commands.

-(color a & curl parrot.live)
+Enter the following:

-Color a
+color a & curl parrot.live

-dir/s
+Color a dir/s (First enter "Color a" hit enter.
+Then type in "dir/s" hit enter.